mportesdev/ccwp/README.rst

-Exercises for the book `Cracking Codes with Python <https://nostarch.com/crackingcodes/>`_.
+Exercises for the book `Cracking Codes with Python <https://nostarch.com/crackingcodes/>`_ by @asweigart.